catppuccin/toolbox/whiskers/README.md

 ## Further Reading

-- See the [examples](examples) directory which further showcase the utilities and power of whiskers.
+- See the [examples](examples) directory which further showcase the utilities and power of Whiskers.
-- See the draft RFC, [CAT-0003-Whiskers](https://github.com/catppuccin/community/pull/12), to understand the motivations behind creating whiskers.
+- See the draft RFC, [CAT-0003-Whiskers](https://github.com/catppuccin/community/pull/12), to understand the motivations behind creating Whiskers.

 &nbsp;